-Prescott was born in Deerfield, New Hampshire in the late 18th century and made his first bass in 1819.
-Together with his apprentices, he built over 200 basses and countless cellos, violins and even key based instruments like melodians.
-Abraham began his own apprenticeship in his uncle’s woodworking shop, nestled in the pine forests near the Massachusetts border, where it’s believed he took up the violin and learned about the construction of viol instruments from his own fiddle, and from these rugged origins, the first genuine New England bass was born.
-It is thought he began making fiddles at a very early age and soon switch to building viols for local churches and musicians.
-These early “Deerfield” Prescott’s show quite a bit of individuality from instrument to instrument as the young maker was perfecting his craft and refining the models.
+Abraham Prescott was born in Deerfield, New Hampshire in the late 18th century and made his first bass in 1819.
+Together with his apprentices, he built over 200 upright basses and countless “church basses,” cellos, violins, and even keyboards and wooden pipe organs.
+Abraham began his own apprenticeship in his uncle’s woodworking shop, and taught himself viol construction by working on his own violin.
+He soon was building viols for local churches and musicians.
+These early “Deerfield” Prescott’s show quite a bit of individuality from instrument to instrument as the young maker improved at his craft.

-After making hundreds of basses in our Connecticut shop and working on numerous Prescotts- either for sale, repair or restoration- a thought occurred to us: Why haven’t we made a version like this?
-And why are we just now realizing it?
-How could we be New England makers without making a New England bass?
+After making hundreds of upright basses in our Connecticut shop and working on, restoring and selling numerous Prescotts, a thought occurred to us – why haven’t we made a version like this and why are we just now realizing it?
+How could we be New England makers without making a New England double bass?

 Gary Upton and Eric Roy began plans for a Prescott-style double bass in the spring of 2012.
 Their central goal was to build a Prescott pattern with modern ergonomics from our finest stores of seasoned spruce and big leaf maple.
 The result was the Concord Model, with scores of custom versions built in its first decade.
 Our New England flagship!